Continual Learning of Knowledge Graph Embeddings: Continual Knowledge Graph Embedding

 \subsection{Generative Replay Methods}

-Instead of maintaining model weights across learning sessions, generative replay approaches learn generative models of the distribution of training data from previous learning sessions.
-Then, generative replay approximates batch learning by sampling from the learned distribution and the training data from the current learning session.
-We reformulate one such approach for knowledge graph embeddings.
+Instead of maintaining model weights across learning sessions, generative replay methods learn generative models of the distribution of training data from previous learning sessions.
+Then, batch learning is approximated by sampling from the learned distribution and the training data from the current learning session.
+We reformulate one such method for knowledge graph embeddings.

 \textbf{Deep Generative Replay (DGR)} \cite{shin2017continual,van2018feedback} is a continual learning method that uses a generative model $\textbf{G}$ to approximate the distribution of all observed training examples (i.e. $\mathcal{D}$), and trains a discriminative model (i.e., solver) to perform a task.
-In the initial learning session, the method trains generator $\textbf{G}^{0}$ and solver using examples in $\mathcal{D}^{0}$.
-In any subsequent learning session $i$, a new generator $\textbf{G}^{i}$ and solver are trained using examples in $\mathcal{D}^{i}$ and samples obtained from $\textbf{G}^{i-1}$ that approximate $\mathcal{D}^{i-1}$; combined the training examples thus approximate $\mathcal{D}^{i-1} \cup \mathcal{D}^{i}$.
+In the initial learning session, generator $\textbf{G}^{0}$ and solver are trained using examples in $\mathcal{D}^{0}$.
+In any subsequent learning session $i$, a new generator $\textbf{G}^{i}$ and solver are trained using examples in $\mathcal{D}^{i}$ and samples from $\textbf{G}^{i-1}$ that approximate $\mathcal{D}^{i-1}$, thus approximating training with $\mathcal{D}^{i-1} \cup \mathcal{D}^{i}$.

 The challenge in applying the principles of DGR to knowledge graph embeddings is designing an effective generator, as the solver is determined by the representation used, i.e., $\Theta = \big\{\{\textbf{v}_{e}|\,e\in\mathcal{E}\},\{\textbf{W}_{r}|\,r\in\mathcal{R}\}\big\}$).
 Sampling training examples is a known problem in knowledge graph embedding\footnote{Others have used GANs to generate negative examples~\cite{wang2018incorporating,cai2017kbgan,dai2020generative}, but we cannot use these methods because their generators require positive examples as input.}, but prior work has shown that a Variational Auto-Encoder (VAE) can be used to sample sequences of discrete tokens~\cite{bowman2015seqvae}.
-We treat each triple as a sequence of discrete tokens to design our generator based on a VAE architecture.
+We treat each triple as a sequence of discrete tokens to design our VAE-based generator.